top of page

 Now let me explain what I mean.

 I think it can be said that as we go into elf-mode as we check our patient lists, wrap presents for parties, and make sure Santa is ready for his Christmas Eve visits.
-It’s physically exhausting and emotionally draining, as there’s always one more thing to do which made the eight-hour shifts become nines and tens.
+It’s physically exhausting and emotionally draining, as there’s always one more thing to do which made the eight-hour shifts become nines and tens, with evening hours and weekend shifts mixed into the typical five-day work week.

 But it’s worth all the blood (from cardboard box cuts), sweat (overproducing heaters in old buildings), and tears (mostly the good kind plus one overstretched moment) when you see the smiles on the kids' faces as they hug their new stuffies, ride the holiday train past the nurses' stations, and wave to Santa and the hospital's adorable reindeer-dog.
 After all, those are the kind of moments that would make The Grinch's heart grow a few sizes bigger.

-As a a mom, I still had to create the same joy and magic in my own home, after draining myself at work.
-And to be completely honest, that was the much harder task, and also the more rewarding one.
+After all, I’m also a mom, and in this more important role, I still had to create the same joy and magic in my own home, even after exhausting myself at work.
+And to be completely honest, that was the much harder task, and also the more meaningful one.

 I’ll admit that I was over-prepared this year for my daughter to ask me the inevitable childhood question, knowing that a few of her besties were in on the secret and fully expecting it to come up at school, during a play date or one of their FaceTime group chats.

-It would be a question that would change the holiday season for my only child family forever, but I was truly as prepared for it as one could be.
+It would be a question that would change the holiday season for my only child family forever, and I was truly as prepared for it a parent could be.

-And so, no matter how drained I was from work and strained by daily costs and monthly bills, I dedicated my time, my money, and my last bits of energy to bring the Christmas spirit into our house.
+And so, no matter how drained I was from work and strained by daily costs and monthly bills, I dedicated my time, my money, and my last bits of energy to bring Santa’s magic and the Christmas spirit into our house.

 And maybe it’s because if this, on top of everything else, that this year, more than ever, I felt this I had to bring the physical aesthetic of Christmas into our house, in order to make it feel a bit more like a home again.